vendia/examples/features/share/graphql/creating-our-uni.md

 share login
 ```

-The `share uni create` command can be used to deploy our Uni.
+The `share uni create` command can be used to deploy your Uni.
 You will need to copy the file `registration.json.sample` to `registration.json`.
-Pick a unique `name` for your Uni that begins with `test-` - by default all Unis share a common namespace so here is your chance to get creative.
+Pick a unique `name` for your Uni that begins with `test-`.
+Unis that start with `test-` prefix can be destroyed and reused much faster than those without the `test-` prefix.
+By default all Unis share a common namespace so here is your chance to get creative.
 Update the `userId` attribute of each node to reflect your Vendia Share email address.

 ```bash
 cd uni_configuration